paulowe/gcp/resource-mgt-overview.md

-## Resource Management
+## Resource Management Overview

 Resources are billable and need to be effectively managed.
 Topics covered in this module

 1. Resource Manager
 2. Quotas
-3. Lables
+3. Labels
-4. Billing
+4. Billing (Budgets and Alerts)
-5. Lab
+5. Examining billing data with BigQuery Lab